StefanZander/lecture_notes/hci/hci2.0/planing/Flutter-Links.md

 	-

 - Bootstrap into Dart
+	- [The dart team compiled a number of useful resources to get to know the dart language] A quick introduction to and overview of the Dart language from the flutter team.
 	- New to the [Dart](https://dart.dev/) language?
 We compiled our favorite resources to help you quickly learn Dart.
 Many people have reported that [Dart is easy and fun to learn](https://docs.flutter.dev/resources/faq#why-did-flutter-choose-to-use-dart).
 We hope these resources make Dart easy for you to learn, too.
 	- https://docs.flutter.dev/resources/bootstrap-into-dart